CrazyFedde/docs/commands.md

 <a name="VersionCommand"></a>
 ### Version

 Displays the current version of Ava you're running.
-If the version is oudated the new version will be shown as well as what type of changes have been made.
+If the version is outdated the new version will be shown as well as what type of changes have been made.

 #### Usage

     !version

-<a name="CreateYesNoPollCommand"></a>
-### Yes/No Poll

-Creates a poll with a message.
-Users can then vote yes or no on the poll; when the given amount of time the poll will automatically close and show the result of the poll.
-The time format is the same as the one used with [remind](#remind).

-#### Usage

-    !yesnopoll <time> <message>

-#### Aliases

-    !ynpoll
-    !poll